uvu-crfs/www/docs/development/local.md

 * The file `docker-compose.yml` is how docker is configured.
 The `volumes` are how the folders in this file are mapped to the docker images.
 * If there are database connection issues make sure the file `/var/www/secrets/database.js` exists.
 * There are two copies of the main html file `html/index.php` and `html/www/index.php`.
 The first for open access and the second for authentication.
 Make sure they stay in sync.
-* The both html files call the same MithrilJS app starting in the file `html/mithril/app.js`.
+* Both of the html files call the same MithrilJS app starting in the file `html/mithril/app.js`.
 * The `lib` folder is for files that are used by PHP but cannot be accessed from the web.